The Northern Rivers Rail Trail

 This project is being made possible by funding from the Australian Government.

-Richmond Valley Council is in the preparatory stages of delivering a recreational trail along a section of the disused Casino to Murwillumbah rail corridor, from Old Casino Station in Casino, to Back Creek Bridge at Bentley.
+Richmond Valley Council has delivered to the community a recreational trail along a section of the disused Casino to Murwillumbah rail corridor, from Old Casino Station in Casino to Back Creek Bridge at Bentley.
+This 13.5km section encompasses all the rail corridor that sits within Richmond Valley local government area.

 Northern Rivers Rail Trail – Casino to Murwillumbah